Piotr Więcek

-Piotr Więcek (b.
-27 July 1990 in Płock, Poland) is a Polish drifting driver, currently a Worthouse Drift Team member.
+Piotr Więcek (born 27 July 1990 in Płock, Poland) is a Polish drifting driver, currently a Worthouse Drift Team member.

 Career

-He began drifting in 2010.
-He signed a contract in 2011 with the Budmat Auto RB Team, which later became Budmat Auto Drift Team.
-He is associated with yellow Nissans - mainly models 200SX and Skyline R34.
-He competed for three titles of European drifting league champion Drift Masters Grand Prix - in 2014, 2015 and 2016.
+Więcek began drifting in 2010, signing a contract the following year with the Budmat Auto RB Team, which later became Budmat Auto Drift Team.
+Więcek competed for three titles in the European Drift Masters Grand Prix in 2014, 2015 and 2016.

-He became a member of the Worthouse Drift Team in 2017.
-Together with their teammate James Deane, they began racing in Formula D (FD), considered to be the best drifting league in the world.
+In 2017, he became a member of the Worthouse Drift Team.
+Together with their teammate James Deane, they began racing in Formula DRIFT (FD), considered to be the best drifting league in the world.
 Events take place in the United States.

-Piotr Więcek finished the 2017 season in Formula D as rookie of the Year 2017 and as one of only three drivers in the history of FD who won a single round in the first season of starts.
+Piotr finished the 2017 season in Formula DRIFT as Rookie of the Year, and as one of only three drivers in the history of FD to win a single round in the first season of starts.

-In 2020, due to the COVID-19 Pandemic, the Worthouse drift team withdrew from competition.
+In 2020, the Worthouse Drift Team withdrew from competition due to COVID-19 restrictions.
 In the same statement, it was announced that James Deane would no longer be competing with Worthouse.

-Więcek won DMEC championship on 2022.
+Więcek continued to win the Drift Masters European Championship consecutively in 2021 and 2022.

+He is associated with yellow Nissans, mainly the 200SX and Skyline R34 models.